bku14/SafeNet/Deliverables/Software_Development_Plan.md

 # 4.0 Software Development Plan

 ## 4.1 Plan Introduction
 SafeNet is an application that aims to ease the stress of traveling with the freedom of personalized exploration.
 Within the application users can create "parties" with a group of users on their friends list.
 The user that created the party will be the party leader and can create a geo-fence, called a "SafeNet", of their preference.
 This application will then keep track on all party members within the geo-fence and will notify the party leader when a member has left the "SafeNet".
-This application will target and try to best aid teachers.
+This application will target and try to best aid teachers in tracking their students during field trips and other such outings.

 Within the scope of using Firebase, I should accomplish the following tasks by the designated deadlines:
 -   Post-request (03/05)